haicheviet/python-monorepo/README.md

 - `Good practice`: A monorepo requires teams to work with each other.
 By merging code only with a MR, teams review each other’s code which breaks silos and improves code quality.

- - `Tooling`: for handling builds with shared libraries, CI-CD and Coverage Page.
+ - `Tooling required`: for handling builds with shared libraries, CI-CD and Coverage Page.

 # Note

-This project drew significant inspiratd.ion from [dermidgen](https://github.com/dermidgen/python-monorepo).
+This project drew significant inspiration from [dermidgen](https://github.com/dermidgen/python-monorepo).
 However, I discovered that the existing methodology is outdated and doesn't support the use of Poetry within Docker, which is a major let down in the Python ecosystem.
 Here are the improvements I plan to implement compared to the original repository:

 - Poetry playwell with docker container.
 - Automated formatting and linting for the Python project.